christophebe/julius-gpt/readme.md

 ```
 ## Generate a post
 Generate a post with the help of OpenAI API (by default GPT-4).
-The post is generated with a series of prompts.
+It is generated with a series of prompts.
 The prompts are used to generate the outline, the introduction, the content of the different sections of the outline, the conclusion, the SEO title and description.
+The slug (url) is also generated.

+**You need to have an OpenAI API key to use this CLI**
+You can specify the API key with the `-k` option or with the environment variable `OPENAI_API_KEY`.

 ```bash